cbellini/manager-readme/README.md

 - What I Won't Do
   - your job
   - tell you how to do your job
-    - tell me if I ever do this
+    - let me know if I ever do this

 ## My North Star